60Hz vs. 120Hz TVs and Monitors: Does It Really Matter?

 Many shoppers may initially think that the numbers in these model names refer to the TV’s refresh rate, but that’s not the case.

-These types of models use other features to essentially dress up the TV’s true or “native” refresh rate.
+These models use other features to dress up the TV’s actual or “native” refresh rate.

 For example, the Samsung Motion Rate 120’s native refresh rate is 60Hz.
 However, the TV uses frame rate interpolation and black frame insertion to simulate a 120Hz experience.